pergolafabio/Hikvision-Addons/hikvison-opensips/README.md

 ![uac](uac.PNG)

 In the Add-on i included an utility called "SNGREP", verry usefull for troubleshooting and inspect the SIP traces, i suggest you launch it, so you can see what its doing on the background.
-You can acces the Add-on with this command in the SSH Add-on: `docker exec -it addon_a53439b8_hikvision_opensips /bin/bash` , when you are in, just launch "sngrep"....
+You can acces the Add-on with this command in the SSH Add-on: `docker exec -it addon_XXXXXXX_hikvision_opensips /bin/bash` , when you are in, just launch "sngrep"....
 OR just use the SSH addon, and install the tool there with this command "apk add sngrep" , then you cant restart opensips, while "sngrep" is still active.

 ![sngrep](sngrep.PNG)